cabify/MobileChallenge/README.md

 # To do
 Implement a simple iOS app where a user can pick products from a list and checkout them to get the resulting price.
 You should get the list of products from [here](https://api.myjson.com/bins/4bwec).
 We don't need complex animations or layouts, but it should be functional and easy to use.

-In Cabify we use RubyMotion to build our iOS app natively while writing Ruby code.
-We want you to feel comfortable during the exercise, so feel free to pick the best platform for you: Objective-C, Swift or RubyMotion.
+In Cabify we use Swift 4 to build our iOS app.
+We want you to feel comfortable during the exercise, so feel free to pick the best platform for you: Swift or Objective-C.

 **The code should:**